DNXBAN001/Lumko-HS/README.md

 ## Status of the App and improvements that need to be made

 ## 1. Navbar - 06 Aug 2024 (02h26)
-    - Choose nice font that matches well with the design

 ## 2. Home Page - 07 Aug 2024 (03h53)
     - What We Offer Section: